Shreyp087/aegis-desk/README.md

 - support or operations teams
 - people who receive unfamiliar but potentially important outreach

-If this problem is solved well, success looks like:
+If this problem is solved well, the experience changes in a meaningful way:

-- important messages surface quickly without being drowned out by promo noise
+- legitimate important messages surface quickly without being drowned out by promo noise
-- suspicious messages are treated as verification problems, not blindly obeyed
+- suspicious messages are treated as verification problems, not blindly trusted or blindly discarded
-- users get a clear next action, not just a label
+- users get a clear next step, not just a label
 - email triage, reasoning, drafting, and escalation happen in one workflow

+Success for Aegis Desk is not just "better spam filtering."
+It is helping someone look at an uncertain message and say:

+- I understand why this matters
+- I understand why it may or may not be trustworthy
+- I know what to do next

 ## Why This Matters